mohanc046/assessment/README.md

 ## Test Cases

 Test cases dedicated to validating the correctness and functionality of the implemented features are situated in the `/test` directory.
 These test cases encompass various scenarios and edge cases to ensure the robustness of the functionalities.

+# Javascript - Test Results

+## Test Suite: Strong Password Checker
+  - ✔ Below Minimum Length: should return the maximum between missing types and the shortfall in length
+  - ✔ Exceeds Maximum Length: should return the number of characters to be deleted to meet the length constraint
+  - ✔ Character Type Checks: should return the count of missing character types
+  - ✔ Repeated Characters: should return 0 for a password without consecutive repeated characters
+  - ✔ Empty Password: should return the maximum possible missing types count (all 3 types)
+  - ✔ Exact Minimum Length: should return 0 for a password meeting the minimum length and character type requirements
+  - ✔ Exact Maximum Length: should return the count of characters to be deleted to satisfy the maximum length constraint
+  - ✔ No Numbers: should have one missing digit type
+  - ✔ No Lowercase: should have one missing lowercase type
+  - ✔ No Uppercase: should have one missing uppercase type

+## Test Suite: Find Minimum Subset Sum Difference

+  - ✔ Basic Case with Positive Numbers: should return the minimum absolute difference between subset sums for an array of positive numbers
+  - ✔ Case with Negative Numbers and Zeros: should return the minimum absolute difference between subset sums for an array containing negative numbers and zeros
+  - ✔ Case with Repeated Numbers: should return 0 for an array containing repeated numbers
+  - ✔ Case with Large Numbers: should return 0 for an array containing large numbers
+  - ✔ Case with Empty Array: should return 0 for an empty array
+  - ✔ Case with Single Element: should return the absolute difference between the single element and its negative counterpart
+  - ✔ Case with Mix of Positive and Negative Numbers: should return the minimum absolute difference between subset sums for an array with positive and negative numbers